 That’s why we always recommend you partner with a firm or agency that can handle both design and development (like us!).
-However, it’s common for people to ask development firms and teams to accurately build a website using their internal designs or designs from an outside agency.
+However, it’s common for people to ask development firms and to accurately build a website using their internal designs or designs from an outside agency.
 Agencies are often focused on the graphic design and brand—not on user experience design.

 Five key considerations for web developers implementing 3rd Party Designs

 1. Ensure that designs are built with consistency and functionality in mind

 When developing 3rd party designs you need to start communication early.
 Designs should be created with practical development and user needs in mind.
 An email with a zip file of the designs should never be the first contact you have with a designer.

 Make sure your client’s design team, or the external design agency, understands the importance of systematic design when it comes to developing a site using a content management system like Episerver.
 Website templates and components should be systematized as much as possible.
 Designing content blocks that can serve multiple purposes will save not only development hours but the time spent on content population and site maintenance.
 A system-driven or component-driven approach like atomic design is important to deliver a full design system and not just a series of page templates.

 …The fundamental mistake of assuming a (web) page is a uniform, isolated, quantifiable thing.
 The reality is that the web is a fluid, interactive, interdependent medium.
 As soon as we come to terms with this fact, the notion of the page quickly erodes as a useful means to scope and create web experiences.Brad Frost, Atomic Design